jsy-lang/.github/profile/README.md

 ## Version 1.0

-Now we feel we are drinking our own champaign; it is time to share a 1.0 version.
+Now we feel we are drinking our own champaign, it is time to share a 1.0 version.

-I acknowledge the many who strongly dislike indented languages; JSY was not made for you.
+I acknowledge the many who strongly dislike indented languages.
+JSY was not made for you.
-JSY was made for ourselves first -- the thing we wish existed.
+JSY was made for ourselves first -- the thing we wished existed.
 And now JSY is offered for everyone who prefers indention over open/close punctuation.
 We hope some of you enjoy using it; we certainly do.